trenchproject/RShiny_Robomussels/README.md

 We have a google doc with questions to guide through the app for further understanding of the topic.

-## Contributing to RShiny_robomussels
+## Contributing to RShiny_Robomussels
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to PlasticityTradeoff, follow these steps:
+To contribute to RShiny_Robomussels, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.